 In the way of exhibits, it has a permanent display area concerned with the automotive history of the country and features vehicles from such domestic producers as Tatra, Praga and Wikov to name a few.

-Also on the main floor is a back door which will give you access to a group of five former Czech air force jets that are preserved behind the main building.
+Also on the main floor is a back door which will give you access to a group of four former Czech air force jets that are preserved behind the main building.
 The aircraft are not fenced off, so they can be examined very closely.
 As such, care should be taken as there are sharp objects such as landing gear doors that you can injure yourself on if you’re not keeping an eye out for them.

 It’s best to save a viewing of the outside aircraft for last as it’s not possible to re-enter the museum through the back door.
 Collecting your coat before you visit the aircraft will ensure that you don’t have to go back in through the front door to get them and can simply make your way to the tram stop in front of the building when you’re ready to leave.